jagerman/loki-multi-sn/README.md

 5. Check on your oxend's with `oxend-42 status` and `oxend-77` status.
 (This assumes you installed the bit of code in `~/.bashrc` that I mentioned earlier.
 Also you will have to log out and in again before the `oxend-77` alias will work).

+## Using oxend as an L2 proxy

+When running multiple service nodes -- whether or not on the same machine -- it is useful to be able to designate just one or two as the nodes that talk to the actual L2 provider, and have the others talk to that L2-provider-connected oxend in "L2 proxy" mode where that node can provide L2 information to the other nodes.

+See the description of [the L2 proxy pull request](https://github.com/oxen-io/oxen-core/pull/1805) for more details on how this works.

+The scripts in this repository can configure an oxen "NN" node to use an L2 proxy (instead of a provider), but do not automatically set it up.
+A quick version of a setup that would use the "00" node on a server as the l2-provider, with the "01" through "07" nodes using the "00" node as the l2 proxy, is as follows:

+0. Obtain access to an Arbitrum One L2 RPC provider.
+Ideally obtain access to two different providers, so that you can fall back to another provider in case of connectivity issues to the first provider.
+I will use "https://example.org/arb" and "https://backup.example.com/arb" as my primary and backup providers in this example.
+1. Set up the "00" oxen-node using `oxen-multi-sn-create 00 https://example.org/arb https://backup.example.com/arb`.
+2. Reconfigure 00 to act as a proxy by editing `/etc/oxen/node-00.conf` and adding the line:

+       l2-proxy=/etc/oxen/proxy-pubkeys.txt

+3. Create the above file using `touch /etc/oxen/proxy-pubkeys.txt` (we don't need to put anything in it yet).
+4. Restart node 00: `systemctl restart oxen-node@00`.
+5. Set up the "01" oxen-node using `oxen-multi-sn-create 01 ipc:///var/lib/oxen/node-00/oxend.sock`
+6. Repeat step 4 for 02 through 07.
+(Note that the "node-00" part doesn't change).

+This will result in a setup where the oxen-node@00 is responsible for providing L2 information to all the other nodes on the machine.

+If you want to extend this access to service nodes running on remote hosts then you can also do:

+7. For each remote oxend that you want to be able to connect, add its pubkey into the /etc/oxen/proxy-pubkeys.txt file.
+(You do *not* have to restart the oxen-node@00 oxend after changing this file; it will detect changes and reload it).
+8. Make a note of the oxen-node@00's public IP, its quorumnet port (225NN, e.g. 22500 for
+   oxen-node@00), and its pubkey.
+(If you are following these instructions from a very old pre-Oxen 8 node with separate primary and Ed25519 pubkeys, you must use the Ed25519 pubkey!)
+9. When configuring the remote, for a non-multi-sn setup, specify "l2-oxend=IP:PORT/PUBKEY".
+For a multi-sn setup, run `oxen-multi-sn-create NN l2-oxend IP:PORT/PUBKEY` for a new node, or `oxen-multi-sn-upgrade l2-oxend IP:PORT/PUBKEY` when first upgrading a node to the 11.2+ release.